 So, on the occasion of my latest visit to the Serbian capital, I finally visited this museum.
 I went there three times before I managed to enter.
 The museum is extremely popular, especially with foreign tourists.
 The first two times, the available museum tours were not convenient for me.
 The third time, I was lucky.
 But, more about this later in the post.

 Everyone knows who Nikola Tesla is.
-So, this post is not about Nikola Tesla.
-Whoever wants to learn more about this great Serbian-American scientist, there is an ample information about his life and work that you can find on the internet.
+So, this post is not about him.
+Whoever wants to learn more about this great Serbian-American scientist, there is ample information about his life and work on the internet.

 ABOUT NIKOLA TESLA MUSEUM

 The museum is in this beautiful villa in Krunska Street 51.
 It’s very close to Slavia Square and it’s also very easy to find.
 It’s a small museum.
 As a matter of fact, the museum is just the ground floor of this villa, the upper floors are offices and staff rooms.

 Nikola Tesla (1856-1943), was a Serbian-American inventor and scientist, a pioneer in electrification, who significantly influenced the technological development of our civilisation by his poly-phase system inventions.
 That system is the cornerstone of modern electro-energetic systems of production, long distance transmission and usage of electrical currents, electricity and communication.

 Since the beginning of its exploitation towards the end of the last century, until now, the poly-phase system, together with the asynchronous motor, has been perfected and improved to remarkable and inconceivable dimensions.

 He was a very imaginative scientist whose ideas led to many important discoveries without which our civilisation would lack many of its technological comforts (radio, radar, television, all kinds of motors, high frequency fields, coils, computers).
 Some of his ideas are still to be realised.